 Community Support and Development

-The church is an active and longstanding partner with Community Ministries of Rockville, a cooperative agency that provides housing, healthcare, education, and eldercare to the most vulnerable local residents.
-In addition, we support Rockville HELP, an all-volunteer organization that offers food, referrals, and limited financial aid to Rockville residents facing emergencies.
+The church is an active and longstanding partner with Community Reach of Montgomery County, a cooperative agency that provides housing, healthcare, education, and eldercare to the most vulnerable local residents.

-English Conversation Club is a weekly discussion group designed to help nonnative speakers of English improve their command of the language.
-It meets most Mondays, mid-September through mid-May.
+English Conversation Club is a weekly discussion group designed to help non-native speakers of English improve their command of the language.
+It meets virtually most Mondays, mid-September through mid-May.

-On fifth Sundays of the month, Christ Church volunteers spend the afternoon cooking a meal to serve at Sophia House, a transitional shelter for women dealing with mental health and addictions issues.
-In October, we gear up for the Diocesan Hunger Fund’s annual Hunger Walk.
+On fifth Sundays of the month, Christ Church volunteers spend the afternoon cooking a meal to serve at the Interfaith Works Women's Center, a transitional shelter for women dealing with mental health and addictions issues.
+This activity continues on a catering basis during COVID.
+We also support the Diocesan Hunger Fund.
 The Hunger Fund provides grants to soup kitchens and food pantries throughout the Diocese, allowing us to join with other parishes and extend our reach.
-Stop Hunger Now is a popular international feeding program in which members of the congregation gather once a year to pack as many as 20,000 dehydrated meals.
-These meals are shipped to schools, orphanages, and community centers in the developing world.

 Homelessness and Unemployment